All Episodes

 His whole life, because he couldn't convince me to go to college.

-And uh, I mean, he even took away my car to make sure and my mother was driving me to school at college.
+And I mean, he even took away my car to make sure.

-How many college students their parents Take them to make sure they get there when they found out I was skipping ballroom dance.
+How many college students their parents take them to make sure they get there when they found out I was skipping ballroom dance?

-It's like I told them, you know, I I I can survive being hated, in fact, I can even thrive being hated, but you can't.
+It's like I told them, you know, I can survive being hated.

-And I was truly humbled and uh gratified by what they did for me yesterday and how they stood behind it from the first moment they were attacked.
+And I was truly humbled and gratified by what they did for me yesterday and how they stood behind it from the first moment they were attacked.

 Back in a sec.